slurmulon/gig/README.md

 However, it still uses the `WindowOrGlobalScope.setTimeout` timer API by default, which is problematic in most situations because it does not correct for drift.

-Therefore, even if you are satisfied with `stateful-dynamic-interval` and how it manages the clock's internal state, it is suggested that you provided it with a custom timing API that reduces or partially corrects for drift.
+Therefore, even if you are satisfied with `stateful-dynamic-interval` and how it manages the clock's internal state, it's suggested that you provide it with a timing API that minimizes drift.

-In this example, we're using `worker-timers`, which runs the interval inside of a dedicated Service Worker thread:
+In this example, we're using `worker-timers`, which runs the interval inside of a dedicated Web Worker thread:

 ```js
 import source from './lullaby.bach.json'